 Fighting back against wood rot begins with the type of wood you choose for your fencing project.
 Some species of wood are naturally resistant to rotting and have evolved to protect themselves from decay.
 Some examples of rot-resistant wood include cedar, redwood, and mulberry strains.

-Pressurized wood is created by placing the wood in a pressurized tank that removes some of the air and replaces it with a preservative.
+Pressurized wood is created by placing the wood in a pressurized tank that removes some air and replaces it with a preservative.
 The wood is then sealed with a product designed for exterior use, which further protects it from the damaging effects of rain and snow.
 Pressurized wood can provide you with a mixture of affordability and strength when installing your fencing.

 Dry the Fence Posts Out